SamirIngley/Desktop-Profiles/README.md

 ## :floppy_disk: Install:

-0. Install go - here are some great [instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5)
+0. Install go and configure your GOPATH - here are some great [instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5)

 1. Download / clone this repo.
 Then 'cd' into it.